nhessler/elixir_book_club/elixir_in_action/chapter_one/masa.md

 # Elixir in Acton - Chapter 1

+Masatoshi Nishiguchi

+Reading this chapter, I want to learn more about Elixir.
+Among other amazing things, I was intrigued that Erlang and Elixir alone can play many different roles in server systems.
+As a newbie in web development, I could take advantage of that multi-tasking nature of Erlang and Elixir for me to deepen my understanding of web-related technologies.

+---

 ## About Erlang
 A development platform that allows us to build constantly-available, reliable and responsive system.